 - Success in attracting research funding

-The PIs of projects selected to move forward with full proposals will be notified by email on or before December 20, 2019.
+The PIs of projects selected to move forward with full proposals will be notified by email in mid-December 2020.
 Per the sponsor restrictions, no more than one nomination will be allowed.

 Questions: Email LimitedSubmissions@syr.edu